According to InsideView:

 To you, the 67% that do not have business blogging as part of your marketing communication tool, you are missing a lot!
 See the benefits (below) that come with blogging that those that do are already reaping.

 I was one of the 67%.

-It took me a year or so to include business blogging part of our company’s marketing tools.
+It took me a year or so to include business blogging in our content marketing kit.

 I am going to start this article about why it took me that long.